How to Unclog a Vacuum Cleaner.

 Do not open your vacuum cleaner in your house, especially over a carpet.
 Make sure you are outside or somewhere, that won’t be a problem when it gets messy with dirt.

-Hosepipe of the vacuum is the most common place where clog usually occurs.
+The Hosepipe of the vacuum is the most common place where clog usually occurs.
 Small debris like Christmas tree leaves or birthday decorations can also get stuck inside it and ultimately end up as a big chunk of dirt over time.
-To clean the clog of the hose you can use a broomstick.
-Push the stick inside the hose to unclog it.
+To clean the clog of the hose you can use a broomstick, just push the stick inside the hose to unclog it.

 For efficient cleaning, you can tie a cotton fabric on the stick and try to clean the hose with it.
 Make sure you tie the fabric properly so that it does not get clogged inside the hose itself.

-Once you think you have unclogged it put a coin on one side of the hose and try to bring it out from the other side.
+Once you think you have unclogged it put a coin on one side of the hose and try to roll it out of the other side.
 This is how you can be sure that the vacuum hose is completely unclogged.